mattmakai/fullstackpython.com/source/content/pages/11-misc/1104-change-log.markdown

 ## 2014
 ### November
+* Revising development environments page and adding new resources.
 * Adding my new Flask blog post on choose your own adventure presentations along with the open source repository.
 * More resources under Best Python Resources.